isomerpages/moe-unitypri/_programmes/Co Curricular Activities (CCA)/Co curricular Activities (CCA).md

 ### **<u>Schedule for Trainings</u>**
 All CCAs are conducted on Fridays from 7.30 am to 9 am.

-Selected competitive CCAs conduct additional sessions on Tuesday and Thursdays from 3.15 pm to 4.45 pm.
+Selected competitive CCAs conduct additional sessions on Tuesday or Thursdays from 3.15 pm to 4.45 pm.